On the interaction of the Coxeter transformation and the rowmotion bijection: -representation finite algebras

 \item Since $N$ is non-projective, we have already established that $\pdim N=n$.
 In order to calculate $\Ext^i(N,M)$, we would apply $\Hom(-,M)$ to the projective resolution of $N$, and since $\Ext^i(N,M)=0$ except for $i=0$ and $i=n$, we obtain an exact sequence:

-Now by the higher Auslander-Reiten formulas in Lemma \ref{higherausreiformulas}, we have $\Ext_A^n(N,M) \cong D \Hom_A(M, \tau_n(N))$.
+Now by the higher Auslander--Reiten formulas in Lemma \ref{higherausreiformulas}, we have $\Ext_A^n(N,M) \cong D \Hom_A(M, \tau_n(N))$.
 Note also that $D\Hom_A(N,M) =: T_N$.
 Thus, applying the duality $D$ to (\ref{exactsequence}) we obtain the exactness of (\ref{Bres}).
-It is a projective resolution since the terms $D\Hom_A(P_i,M)$ are projective-injective.
+It is a projective resolution since the terms $D\Hom_A(P_i,M) \cong L_{\nu_A(P_i)}$ are projective-injective by (1), which also shows that the second exact sequence is an injective coresolution of $L_{\tau_n(N)}$.

 \item This is dual to (\ref{point-one}).